-This 90-minute program is scheduled to stream on YouTube and Facebook Live at 12:00 noon EST on Friday, December 11, 2020 as the eleventh installment of The HistoryMakers 20@2020: 20 Days and 20 Nights.
+This 90-minute program is scheduled to stream on YouTube at 12:00 noon EST on Friday, December 11, 2020 as the eleventh installment of The HistoryMakers 20@2020: 20 Days and 20 Nights Convening and Celebration.

 David B. Wilkins is the Lester Kissel Professor of Law, Vice Dean for Global Initiative on the Legal Profession, and Faculty Director of the Center on the Legal Profession at Harvard Law School.
 Professor Wilkins has written over 80 articles on the legal profession in leading scholarly journals and is the co-author or editor of five books, including one of the leading casebooks in the field.
 In 2007, he co-founded Harvard Law School’s Executive Education Program, where he teaches several courses.
 He is the recipient of numerous awards, including the Harvard Law School Alumni Award, (2016), the Aptissimi Award for Academic Excellence from ESADE UNIVERSITY in Spain (2014), the Distinguished Visiting Mentor Award from Australia National University (2012), the American Bar Foundation Scholar of the Year Award (2010), the J. Clay Smith Award from Howard University School of Law (2009), and the Order of the Coif Distinguished Scholar Award (2008).